Ordnance Survey Memoirs

 Some information on local names can also be found within the memoirs.
 For example, the following was written about the townland of Ballynacross in the OS Memoir for the parish of Maghera, p.
 53.

 Many of these names can be seen in the 1831 Census Returns for the townland.
 A copy of one of the pages from a microfilm copy of this census is shown below.
-Click here to check the rest of the names in Ballynacross in the 1831 Census Returns database in the left-hand menu of the CD.
+You can check the rest of the names in Ballynacross in the 1831 Census Returns database in the left-hand menu of the CD.
 Details of the leases that these people held can be seen at the Estate Records link in the top menu of the CD.

 There is also considerable information on persons who emigrated from each parish during the years 1834 and 1835 [see the Emigration from Co.
-Londonderry 1834-35 database at the Other Records webpage.
+Londonderry 1834-35 database at the Emigration Sources link in the top menu].
 There are also examples of letters from emigrants - click here to see a copy of a letter from an emigrant to Canada, James Ward, to his father, Bryan Ward of Cumber, near Claudy.

 At the time of the original Memoirs only one volume was ever published in 1837: that for the parish of Templemore (including the city of Derry), County Londonderry.
 In the 1990s the remaining Memoirs were published in 40 volumes by the Institute of Irish Studies at Queen’s University Belfast.
 A massive index running to over 100,000 entries for people and places has also been published - Patrick McWilliams, Index to Ordnance Survey Memoirs of Ireland Series: People and Places, Institute of Irish Studies, Queen's University, Belfast, 2002.
 I have used this index frequently and I have been able to find both individuals and some obscure place-names in the books by using this index.
 Copies of the index is available at most libraries.